Constantin Regamey: Biography

 Born in Kiev of Swiss and Polish ancestry, at the age of 13 Regamey moved to Warsaw, where he studied piano with Józef Turczyński and music theory with Felicjan Szopski.
 In 1931, he received a degree from the University of Warsaw in oriental and classical philology.
 He became a lecturer there in 1936.
-In 1937 he married Anna Janina Kucharska - a student of Romance Philology at the Jagiellonian University in Kraków.
+In 1937 he married Anna Janina Kucharska, a student of Romance Philology at the Jagiellonian University in Kraków.
 From 1937 to 1939, he edited the magazine Muzyka Polska and was very active as a music critic.

 Regamey remained in Poland during the Second World War.
 Under the pseudonym Czesław Drogowski, he engaged with underground resistance organizations as a courier in the Army.
 During the war he continued to be active in the musical life of Warsaw, playing in bars and cafes and participating in the International Society for Contemporary Music.
 He also taught himself the principles of composition and began composing seriously in 1942.
 He later studied composition formally with Kazimierz Sikorski.
 In 1944 he completed a quintet for clarinet, bassoon, violin, cello and piano that was admired by Witold Lutosławski.
-Regamey utilizes twelve-tone technique in this piece, among the first composers in Poland to do so.
+In this piece, Regamey was among the first Polish composers to use twelve-tone technique.

 Following the defeat of the Warsaw Uprising in October 1944, he moved to Lausanne, Switzerland.
 In 1945, he became professor of Slavic and Oriental languages at the University of Lausanne.
 He also taught linguistics at the University of Fribourg beginning in 1946.
 During this time he delivered lectures abroad in India and Egypt and published books and articles on oriental philology and Buddhist philosophy.
 He continued to compose, many of his works being premiered by the Swiss conductor Paul Sacher.
 His works were also performed at the Donaueschingen Festival.
 From 1963 to 1968 he was President of the Schweizerische Tonkünstlerverein.
 Regamey died in 1982, four years after his retirement.